PopcornTimeCommunity/desktop/README.md

 1. `npm install`
 1. `npm start`

+#### Error

-#### How to fix error: The video could not be loaded, either because the server or network failed or because the format is not supported
+`The video could not be loaded, either because the server or network failed or because the format is not supported`

 1. Go to your popcorntime directory `desktop` and paste/replace [libffmpegsumo.so](http://www33.zippyshare.com/v/4UZX7pu4/file.html) in it.